 Homes First has been providing supportive housing and shelter for over 35 years to all populations, with a focus on the chronically homeless, people with complex mental health and addictions issues, and seniors.
 We encourage homeless people to identify their own housing needs and necessary support services.
 We work with others to provide the supports people need to maintain their housing and rebuild their lives.
 We accept referrals from and draw on the knowledge and experience of other community service organizations to support our residents.

-Homes First currently operates six shelters and 13 housing sites, providing a home and support to 1,100 seniors, families, and single adults.
-Our shelters and housing programs are located throughout the Greater Toronto Area.
+Homes First currently operates five shelters and 14 housing sites, providing a home and support to more than 1,200 seniors, families, and single adults.
+Our shelters and housing programs are located throughout Toronto.
 To learn more about how we operate, see our Strategic Plan.

 Homes come in many shapes and sizes but each is a safe, stable refuge and allows us to connect to others.
 Everyone needs a home.
 With a home, people can be part of a community, obtain ID, register for social services, and keep in touch with family and friends.
 With a home, people gain respect, dignity and the ability to care for themselves and others.

 The housing first approach was pioneered by Homes First over 30 years ago.
 Through experience and research we know that:

 People need a home before they can begin to work on other issues.
 With a home, people can build a future.
 They have a better chance of integrating into society.
 They are healthier.
 They rely less on social and health services.
 The vast majority of homeless people – even those with severe mental health and/or substance use issues – can successfully stay housed and off the street with appropriate housing and supports.

 In the early 1980s, several individuals who worked for housing agencies across the city of Toronto were at a social gathering, lamenting the difficulty in finding housing for their clients who had issues such as addictions or undiagnosed mental health.
 Then one of them said, “Couldn’t we just get our clients homes first?”